Abusive Relationships: Death by a Thousand Cuts

 Due to their caring and compassionate nature many attract people who drain them mentally and use them emotionally.
 Having a toxic relationship occurs when one person does all the taking and the other person allows the pain to continue.
 There exist long-term experiences of feeling misunderstood, not accepted, and doing everything possible to save the relationship at the cost of losing themselves.

-When does a toxic relationship becomes abusive?
+When does a toxic relationship become an abusive relationship?

 The toxic relationship becomes abusive when a person has allowed someone else to alter their reality when they are repeatedly being lied to, gaslighted, and manipulated.
 Over time, the abused person experiences a deep-seated shame in their soul falsely believing something is wrong with them.